congdm/Patchouli-Compiler/README.md

 Binary is also supply with source.

-## Why Niklaus Wirth was right after all, or What I had learned from this compiler
+## Niklaus Wirth was right after all

 https://github.com/congdm/AyaCompiler/wiki/Niklaus-Wirth-was-right-after-all